AfsharJoyceInfoLab/OpioidNLP_Classifier/README.md

 Open the Opioid_Predict.py script and change the input and output directory Run the sript as python3 Opioid_predict.py
 The result will be inside the output directory inside a csv file, first column represents the files, second column represents predicted labels and the third column represents predict probability.
-1 as current alcohol misuse and 0 as no alcohol misuse for the second column.
+1 as current opioid misuse and 0 as no opioid misuse for the second column.